Hernando Barragán: Career

-Barragán was part of the “Easy as a kiss: Humanizing technology though design Vision, story and impact of Interaction Design Institute Ivrea” exhibition curated by Gillian Crampton-Smith in the Circolo del Design in Turin, Italy from May 7 to September 19, 2021.
+Barragán was part of the “Easy as a kiss: Humanizing technology through design Vision, story and impact of Interaction Design Institute Ivrea” exhibition curated by Gillian Crampton-Smith in the Circolo del Design in Turin, Italy from May 7 to September 19, 2021.

 As of 2021 he is a tenured professor and the dean of the School of Architecture and Design at the Universidad de los Andes.